-1. Solana-Compatible Wallets: The tokens are supported by all wallets adhering to the Solana Program Library (SPL) token standard.

-2. Decentralized Ledger: The Solana blockchain acts as a decentralized ledger for all token transactions with the intention to preserving an unalterable record of token transfers and ownership to ensure both transparency and security.
+- 1. Solana-Compatible Wallets: The tokens are supported by all wallets compatible with Solana's Token Program - 2.
+Decentralized Ledger: The Solana blockchain acts as a decentralized ledger for all token transactions, with the intention to preserving an unalterable record of token transfers and ownership to ensure both transparency and security. - 3.
+SPL Token Program: The SPL (Solana Program Library) Token Program is an inherent Solana smart contract built to create and manage new types of tokens (so called mints).
+This is significantly different from ERC-20 on Ethereum, because a single smart contract that is part of Solana's core functionality and as such is open source, is responsible for all the tokens.
+This ensures a high uniformity across tokens at the cost of flexibility.

-3. SPL Token Standard: The SPL (Solana Program Library) token standard is a framework designed for creating and managing digital assets on the Solana blockchain.
-It provides a standardized method for issuing, transferring, and tracking tokens, similar to ERC-20 on Ethereum but optimized for Solana's blockchain.
-This standard ensures that tokens behave in a predictable way across the ecosystem, making it easier for developers to integrate various digital assets into their applications and services.

-4. Blockchain Scalability: With its capacity for processing a lot of transactions per second and minimal fees, Solana is intended to enable efficient token transactions, maintaining high performance even during peak network usage.
+4. Blockchain Scalability: With its intended capacity for processing a lot of transactions per second and in most cases low fees, Solana is intended to enable efficient token transactions, maintaining high performance even during peak network usage.

-Security Protocols for Asset Custody and Transactions
+Security Protocols for Asset Custody and Transactions:

-1. Private Key Management: To safeguard their token holdings, users must securely store their wallet's private keys and recovery phrases.

-2. Cryptographic Integrity: Solana employs elliptic curve cryptography to validate and execute transactions securely, intended to ensuring the integrity of all transfers.
+- 1. Private Key Management: To safeguard their token holdings, users must securely store their wallet's private keys and recovery phrases. - 2.
+Cryptographic Integrity: Solana employs elliptic curve cryptography to validate and execute transactions securely, intended to ensure the integrity of all transfers.